 As a survivor of the Holocaust, Metzger has first-hand experience of displacement and destruction that shaped his subsequent outlook on the relationship between art and society.
 Initially trained as a painter, Metzger also published the Auto-Destructive Art Manifesto (1959), which called for the production of artwork with industrial materials and a limited lifespan that, in his words, “reenacts the obsession with destruction, the pummeling to which individuals and masses are subjected.”
 These ideas were most dramatically realized in London in 1961, when he sprayed sheets of nylon with hydrochloric acid, burning them to tatters.
 Since that time, Metzger has continuously viewed his role as an artist as one that seeks radical social and political change.
 His works have taken the form of ephemeral objects, participatory installations, or radical proposals for collective action including his art strike and his recent initiative Reduce Art Flights.
 The “Historic Photographs” are representative of Metzger’s career-long consideration of how an artwork can critique and transform the way we live in the world.

-“Gustav Metzger: Historic Photographs” is curated by Massimiliano Gioni, Associate Director and Director of Exhibitions, with Gary Carrion-Murayari, Associate Curator.
+“Gustav Metzger: Historic Photographs” is curated by Massimiliano Gioni, Associate Director and Director of Exhibitions, with Gary Carrion-Murayari, Kraus Family Curator.